Amazon to be added to the Dow Jones Industrial Average, replacing Walgreens Boots Alliance

 The shift was prompted by Walmart's decision to do a 3-to-1 stock split, which will reduce its stock's weighting in the index.
 The Dow is a price-weighted index, so stocks that fetch higher prices are given more weight.

-Seattle-based Amazon.com will join the Dow on the same day that Walmart executes its stock split.
+Seattle-based Amazon will join the Dow on the same day that Walmart executes its stock split.

 “Reflecting the evolving nature of the American economy, this change will increase consumer retail exposure as well as other business areas in the DJIA,” S&P Dow Jones Indices said.